 Before he was basking in Oscar glory, one of Scorsese's earliest efforts was "Boxcar Bertha", marking his first collaboration with actress Barbara Hershey, who would later appear in this controversial picture.
 According to Scorsese when he screened a rough cut of the film for friend and mentor John Cassavetes, the legendary independent filmmaker and later Criterion staple, said "Marty, you've just spent a whole year of your life making a piece of shit.
 It's a good picture but you're better than the kind of people who make this kind of movie.
 Don't get hooked into the exploitation market, just try and do something different."

-Bogdanovich was a film scholar looking for a break in the industry, whose introduction to Corman had begun at a screening when the two met.
+Bogdanovich was a film scholar toiling away for a break in the industry after jetting New York City for Los Angeles, and his introduction to Corman had begun at a screening when the two met.
 Corman liked an Esquire article Bogdanovich had written and offered him a job writing, which later lead to Bogdanovich directing his first feature "Targets" with the advice of some notable filmmakers like Samuel Fuller (he of "Shock Corridor" and many other Criterion labels).
 Bogdanovich later said of his experiences with the Corman Film School: ""I went from getting the laundry to directing the picture in three weeks.
 Altogether, I worked 22 weeks – preproduction, shooting, second unit, cutting, dubbing – I haven't learned as much since."

 Character actor Paul Bartel went onto work with Corman in the 70's, working both in front of and behind the camera as a director of movies like "Death Race 2000", "Hollywood Boulevard" and "Cannonball" (featuring the early work of cinematographer and Jonathan Demme collaborator Tak Fujimoto).